benjamincrozat/content/posts/laravel-no-application-key-specified.md

 ---
 Image: https://res.cloudinary.com/benjamincrozat-com/image/fetch/c_scale,f_webp,q_auto,w_1200/https://life-long-bunny.fra1.digitaloceanspaces.com/media-library/production/39/app-key_udl0ji.png
-Title: Laravel: "No application encryption key has been specified."
+Title: Fix "No application encryption key has been specified." in Laravel
 Description: Laravel's application encryption key is mandatory for it to properly work.
 Let me show you why this error occurs and how to fix it.
 Canonical:
 Audio: